 What is: Google Merchant Center?

 Google Merchant Center is an eCommerce tool for sellers, retailers, distributors, and manufacturers to let Google know about the product.
-Then Google’s algorithm will show those products in the organic search.
+Moreover, Google’s algorithm will show those products in the organic search.
 The fun part is, you can connect Google’s merchant center with Google Ads to create shopping ads.

 Now the question is, how shopping ads are different from Google’s search Ads?